 How a Grill is Different from a Griddle

-The key difference is the cooking surface.
-A grill uses metal grates that are typically made from wire.
-This allows the heat from the flame to cook the food and the grease to drip without making a mess.
-Charcoal grills are popular for barbecue cooking because of the extra flavor that develops.
-Gas grills are a convenient alternative that makes lighting and cooking on the grill faster and easier at the expense of flavor.
+The main difference between a grill and a griddle is the cooking surface.
+A grill uses metal grates that are typically spread about a half inch apart.
+This allows the heat from the flame to cook the food directly while the grease drips to the tray without making a mess or starting a fire.
+A griddle is a heated, flat surface with evenly distributed heat that allows for even cooking of thinner foods that should be cooked quickly (like eggs or fried rice).
+Charcoal grills are popular for barbecue cooking because of the extra flavor that comes from the smoke of the burning wood.
+Gas grills are a convenient alternative that makes lighting and cooking on the grill faster and easier at the expense of some of the natural smoke flavor.

 Lower-priced grills often use chromed steel for the metal grates.
 Higher-cost options use cast iron or porcelain enameled steel for the grills.
 You'll also find solid grills that are similar to a griddle but usually have ridges to allow for grease to drain away while leaving beautiful sear marks on the meat.

 The Type of Metal Makes a Difference

 One of the key factors in how well a griddle works is the type of metal used to construct the cooking surface.
 The most common material for home-use grills is cold rolled steel.
 Thicker griddle surfaces retain heat better and are more even, but they are also heavy, making moving a griddle around somewhat of a challenge.
 Professional griddles like you find in a restaurant are typically much heavier duty than their home-use counterparts as they are expected to be used daily.